 |Last year’s rank||40|

-What does Open Doors do to help Christians in the Democratic Republic of the Congo?
+How does Open Doors support our family in Democratic Republic of Congo?

-Open Doors works through local partners to support Christians in DRC through persecution survival and discipleship training, economic empowerment projects and trauma care.
+Open Doors works through local partners to support Christians in DRC through persecution survival training, economic empowerment projects and trauma care.